Lee01-bit/Java/README.md

 String Conversion – Occurs when we output something.
 Can be performed with String(value).
 The conversion to string is usually obvious for primitive values.

 Numeric Conversion – Occurs in math operations.
 Can be performed with Number(value).

+Selecting DOM elements

+Methods for Selecting Elements:
+<li>getElementById: Selects a single element by its unique id.</li>

+<li>getElementsByClassName: Selects all elements that share the same class name.</li>

+<li>getElementsByTagName: Selects all elements with a specific tag name.</li>

+<li>querySelector: Selects the first element that matches a specified CSS selector.</li>

+<li>querySelectorAll: Selects all elements that match a specified CSS selector.</li>